AmateursLeague/sneaky-package/README.md

      from package_name.clp import grab
      grab('url-name')
 ```
 >*`grab` method retrieves the clipboard's text content from the specified URL and displays it in the system console.
-If no content is found or the clipboard doesn't exist, a message indicating "Nothing found" is returned.*
+If no content is found or the clipboard doesn't exist, a message indicating that nothing was found is returned.*

 ---